emptymalei/deep-learning/dl/time-series-deep-learning/timeseries.transformer.md

 # Transformers for Time Series Forecasting

 !!! info ":material-code-json: Jupyter Notebook Available"
-    We have a [notebook](../../notebooks/transformer_timeseries_univariate) for this section which includes all the code used in this section.
+    We have a [:notebook: notebook](../../notebooks/transformer_timeseries_univariate) for this section which includes all the code used in this section.

 !!! info ":simple-abstract: Introduction to Transformers"
     We explain the theories of transformers in [this section](../transformers/transformers.vanilla.md).
 Please read it first if you are not familiar with transformers.

-[Transformer](../transformers/transformers.vanilla.md) is a good candidate for time series forecasting due to its sequence modeling capability.
+[Transformer](../transformers/transformers.vanilla.md) is a good candidate for time series forecasting due to its sequence modeling capability[@Ahmed2022-wl][@Wen2022-fc].
 In this section, we will introduce some basic ideas of transformer-based models for time series forecasting.

 ## Transformer for Univariate Time Series Forecasting